Site last updated: Friday, November 22, 2024

 Former President Donald Trump speaks during his rally at the Butler Farm Show grounds on Saturday, Oct.
 5. Morgan Phillips/Butler Eagle

-CONNOQUENESSING — The day began with prayer at what was seemingly the Mecca of rallies for former President Donald Trump.
+CONNOQUENESSING — The day began with prayer at what was seemingly the mecca of rallies for former President Donald Trump.

-As speakers, including Trump’s running mate, JD Vance, pulled from scripture to show how divine intervention had played a role in the thwarted assassination attempt, they said that voting for Trump was vital to saving the nation, and to coming together.
+As speakers, including Trump’s running mate, Sen. JD Vance, R-Ohio, pulled from scripture to show how divine intervention had played a role in the thwarted assassination attempt, they said that voting for Trump was vital to saving the nation, and to coming together.

 “They tried to smear us.
 They tried to bankrupt us.
-They came after us,” the former president’s son, Eric Trump, said on stage with his wife and Republican National Committee co-chair, Lara.
+They came after us,” the former president’s son, Eric Trump, said on stage with his wife and Republican National Committee co-chairwoman, Lara.
 “They impeached him twice.
 They went after his Supreme Court justices.
 They weaponized the entire legal system — a Russia hoax, the dirty dossiers.”

-“Far left (attorney general), far left (district attorneys) in every far left place in this country went after my father,” Eric Trump said.
+“Far left (attorneys general), far left (district attorneys) in every far left place in this country went after my father,” Eric Trump said.
 “They tried to pull him off the ballot in Colorado, they tried to pull him off the ballot in Maine, and it has not worked.”

 “Then guys, they tried to kill him,” he said.
-“They tried to kill him.
-And it’s because the Democratic Party, they can’t do anything right.
+“They tried to kill him, and it’s because the Democratic Party, they can’t do anything right.
 They can’t do anything right.”

 “This isn’t politics — this is a movement of absolute love of hundreds of millions of people who want to save the United States,” he later said on stage.